August 24, 2020

 To help gauge how high gold could go, we looked at prior gold bull markets—which could be categorized as either inflationary or deflationary—as well as the persistence of negative real interest rates.
 Our base case now is that we are in a deflationary environment and, based on historical trends, gold’s price typically moves up two to three times in a deflationary cycle.
 This helped inform the $3,400 price target we have set for gold.
 (See prior gold bull markets here.)

 Financial markets have also benefited from the Fed stimulus.
 And perhaps the surprise from this summer’s data is that the global economy is doing quite well, supporting the markets, despite the social distancing that we all feel in our personal lives.
 Important commodities like copper have regained pre-COVID highs.
 In addition, China’s industrial recovery is pointing to all-time highs in activity, even while the consumer activity is still below prior-year levels.

 Similar to 2016, we have seen a lot of energy companies downgraded to become fallen angels, and the fallen angel strategy is buying those downgraded bonds.
-These new energy fallen angels are among the top contributors to performance of the fallen angel strategy so far this year.
+As reviewed in a recent blog, New Fallen Angel Bonds Drive Performance, these new energy fallen angels are among the top contributors to performance of the fallen angel strategy so far this year.
 As long as the Fed remains supportive, we believe this strategy should continue to do well.

 One risk to gold and bonds is if there were to be an unforeseen rise in interest rates in the U.S. This could come from a burst of inflation driven by supply chain issues or money supply growth, for example.
 This is not our “base case”, but it is possible.
 As we can see from the chart below, higher real interest rates are not good for gold.